Chapter 23

 “If I’m right, it won’t matter what you say.”

-Irritated by his vagueness, I attempted a scathing gaze, but then noticed the number displayed on the babel vanish, replaced with a crystal clear image of Dianne’s face.
+Irritated by his vagueness, I attempted a scathing gaze, but then a crystal clear image of Dianne’s face appeared on Wilbur’s Babel.

 “Ernest!” said Dianne, clearly surprised.

-“It isn’t like you to use the video facility,” she said, peering at me with obvious curiosity.
+“It isn’t like you to make a video call,” she said, peering at me with obvious curiosity.
 Then her eyes widened.
 “O?!
 That’s why.
 You’ve shaved your moustache.”

-Standing in front of me, behind the babel, Ernest and Yvette on either side, Wilbur caught my eye.
-He nodded repeatedly, silently mouthed ‘say yes’.
+Standing in front of me, behind the Babel, Ernest and Yvette on either side, Wilbur caught my eye.
+Nodding repeatedly, he silently mouthed ‘say yes’.

 “Um, yes,” I said.